How to make sakura milk latte at home

 - Carefully pour sakura concentrate* on top

-- Decorate if desired
+- Decorate with whipped cream and other toppings if desired

 * For sakura concentrate, mix:

-- 1 tsp. sakura powder
+- 1 tsp. sakura powder or soluble sakura powder

 - 50 ml. hot water